 The hotel also provides a delightful, complimentary afternoon tea of cakes and hot drinks in the ground floor breakfast area, and there's an honesty bar for night caps.

 For lunch and dinner you'll need to head out.
 Campo Santo Stefano is moments from the hotel and is home to a vast array of restaurants to choose from.
 For a taste of iconic Venice, dine outdoors at Caffé Florian (Italy's oldest café) on the Piazza San Marco, or head to the famous (and outrageously expensive) Harry’s Bar for world-class Bellinis and Carpaccio - both are close by.
 It can be difficult to judge the quality of Venetian restaurants, so if you want to try something new we’d recommend seeking advice from whoever is on reception.
 We were directed to a fantastic and inconspicuous little place near the Accademia (and the team were also happy to book a table on our behalf).

 - Restaurants nearby

 - Room service

 - Visit some of the hundreds of churches, galleries and museums showcasing baroque Venetian architecture, art and history.
 Check out the world-famous Palazzo Ducale, the Gothic seat of Venetian power, and extraordinary little church of Santa Maria dei Miracoli, ‘a jewel box of ancient marbles’

-- Wonder at all the masterpieces gathered under one roof in the Galleria dell’Academia in Dorsoduro and the marvels of San Marco's Basilica and square
+- Wonder at all the masterpieces gathered under one roof in the Galleria dell’Accademia in Dorsoduro and the marvels of San Marco's Basilica and square

 - Take a public waterbus ride down the Grand Canal - a great introduction to this floating, shimmering city - or take a lazy gondola ride through the labyrinth of canals (seeming disinterested can bring the quoted price crashing down)